Why Sortition

 This also wouldn’t address the problem that elections attract a disproportionate number of people with sociopathic and narcissistic traits while repelling most humble people, those who avoid conflict, and those who like to keep to themselves.

-Few people are fit to hold power over others and those who are drawn to the opportunity are often the least fit to do so.
+To paraphrase Tolkien: few people are fit to hold power over others and those who are drawn to the opportunity are often the least fit to do so.

-Putting technology to the side, even if we could maintain a perfectly transparent and fair direct democracy system, would you have time to become informed on every single issue?
-Let's say you could.
-As a single vote among millions, would all that work be a good use of your time knowing that you can't force other people to become as informed as you’ve become?
+Assuming we could maintain a perfectly transparent and fair direct democracy system, would you have time to become informed on every single issue?
+Let’s say you could.
+As a single vote among millions, would all that work be a good use of your time knowing that you can’t force other people to become as informed as you’ve become?
 Might your limited time on this earth be better spent helping your family or enjoying the company of the people you love?

-What if we only allowed educated people or experts to vote?
+“What if we only allowed educated people or experts to vote?”

 If a test determines whether people get to vote, then the people with the real power are the ones who get to write the test.